-Introduction to Form FS01 for AFSL Applications
+Introduction to the former Form FS01 for AFSL Applications

 Form FS01 as an Electronic Application

-Form FS01, officially titled the Application for AFS licence, is designed as an electronic form.
-This means the application is completed and submitted through ASIC’s online eLicensing system.
-Applicants can access Form FS01 by navigating to the ASIC website and locating the eLicensing portal.
-The electronic format of Form FS01 is intended to streamline the application process, making it more efficient for applicants seeking an AFS licence and for ASIC in processing these applications.
-This online application method is the primary way to apply for an AFSL.
+Form FS01, officially titled the Application for AFS licence, was designed as an electronic form.
+This meant the application was completed and submitted through ASIC’s former online eLicensing system.
+Applicants previously accessed Form FS01 by navigating to the ASIC website and locating the eLicensing portal.

 Get Your Free Initial Consultation

-Step-by-Step Guide to Completing Form FS01
+A Step-by-Step Guide to the Structure of the Former Form FS01

 Part A: Applicant, Licence Details and Business Overview